Pathology of Chronic Obstructive Pulmonary Disease: Diagnostic Features and Differential Diagnosis

 Laennec,7 writing in the early 1800s, made a number of seminal contributions to the basic descriptions of pathologic changes in COPD.
 He was the first to make a clear-cut distinction between interstitial emphysema and emphysema proper, and related the enlarged airspaces to the clinical syndrome of emphysema.
 He also recognized that air trapping and increased collateral ventilation were features of emphysematous lungs, and that the peripheral airways were the primary site of obstruction in emphysema.
 Furthermore, he noted that airspaces enlarged with increasing age, and he distinguished these changes from emphysema.
 He was the first to describe an association of emphysema with chronic bronchitis and to clearly describe the pathology of bronchiectasis.

 Little of major importance was added to the gross descriptive morphology of emphysema for almost the next 150 years.
 The foundation of modern knowledge of the pathologic anatomy of pulmonary emphysema was laid by J. Gough in 19528 when he described centrilobular emphysema and distinguished it from panlobular emphysema.
-The paper section technique developed by Gough and Wentworth9 was largely responsible for this advance, as it made examinations of sections of entire inflated lungs possible and ...
+The paper section technique developed by Gough and Wentworth9 was largely responsible for this advance, as it made examinations of sections of entire inflated lungs ...